Spooktacular Light Show - NOW Magazine

 - More

-Experience one of the largest Halloween Drive Thru Light Event in the GTA!
-Over 1.5 Million Halloween lights, 2D to 3D.

-Experience one of the largest Halloween Drive Thru Light Event in the GTA!
+Halloween drive-thru light event with over 1.5 million Halloween lights, 2D to 3D animated displays, music lights and more.
+Sep.

-Over 1.5 Million Halloween lights, 2D to 3D animated displays, music lights and much more!
-Fun for the whole family!
+Halloween drive-thru light event with over 1.5 million Halloween lights, 2D to 3D animated displays, music lights and more.
+Sep 30-Nov 7.
+From $25.
+Mount Joy GO station (1801 Bur Oak, Markham) and Meadowvale GO station, (6845 Mill Creek, Mississauga). https://spooktacularlightshow.ca

-Time slots selling out!
-Book your tickets now and receive 15% off with promo code SPOOKY!

 Location Address - 1801 BUR OAk Avenue